mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

     within the storage system.
 * Saving the picture will automatically save the parent model instance by default.

-REMOVE
-More often than not,
-you won't need to use these interfaces directly because Django has form fields and other tools that manage much of this for you.

 The current model example raises questions.